ReedDecker/Live-Project-C-Sharp/README.md

 ---

-## 🗃️ SQL Server & Database Integration
+## 🗃️ SQL Server and Database Integration

 Entity Framework with SQL Server used for backend: